Intrinsic metric

 In the mathematical study of metric spaces, one can consider the arclength of paths in the space.
 If two points are at a given distance from each other, it is natural to expect that one should be able to get from the first point to the second along a path whose arclength is equal to (or very close to) that distance.
 The distance between two points of a metric space relative to the intrinsic metric is defined as the infimum of the lengths of all paths from the first point to the second.
 A metric space is a length metric space if the intrinsic metric agrees with the original metric of the space.

-If the space has the stronger property that there always exists a path that achieves the infimum of length (a geodesic) then it is called a geodesic metric space or geodesic space.
+If the space has the stronger property that there always exists a path that achieves the infimum of length (a geodesic) then it is called a geodesic metric space.
 For instance, the Euclidean plane is a geodesic space, with line segments as its geodesics.
 The Euclidean plane with the origin removed is not geodesic, but is still a length metric space.

 Definitions

-Let $(M, d)$ be a metric space, i.e., $M$ is a collection of points (such as all of the points in the plane, or all points on the circle) and $d(x,y)$ is a function that provides us with the distance between points $x,y\in M$.
+Let $(M, d)$ be a metric space, i.e., $M$ is a collection of points (such as all of the points in the plane, or all points on the circle) and $d$ is a function that outputs the distance between points in $M$.
 We define a new metric $d_\text{I}$ on $M$, known as the induced intrinsic metric, as follows:

 $d_\text{I}(x,y)$ is the infimum of the lengths of all paths from $x$ to $y$.